simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 on separate lines, unindented.
 The field assignments are on separate lines indented by at least one space.

-Instead of field assignments you can specify `skip N` to skip the next N records (including the one that matchied) or `skip end` to skip the rest of the file.
+Instead of field assignments you can specify `skip` or `skip 1` to skip this record, `skip N` to skip the next N records (including the one that matchied) or `end` to skip the rest of the file.

 Examples:
 ```rules